shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ```

 !!! note

     In this example, we're intentionally replacing all defined variables in the email body, but in the subject, only the customer full name is replaced.

 !!! warning

-    Replacements (real values) for the variables are, most of the time, some user-entered values.
+    Replacements (real values) for the variables are, most of the time, some user-entered values.<br>
     It's crucial to escape these values properly!

 ## Sending email